 Compare and Contrast

 Consider your surroundings while capturing a fireworks display.
 Finding the most open, unobstructed view is tempting, but using other light sources for balance can really set the tone for the photo.
-The two contrasting glows in this image, with the bonfire in the foreground and fireworks in the background, really gives off a sense of the occasion and atmosphere.
+The two contrasting glows in this image, with the bonfire in the foreground and fireworks in the background, really give off a sense of the occasion and atmosphere.

 Black and White